johnnydrazzi/USB-Stack/README.md

 **Getting Started:**
 1. Choose an example to open.
 2. Uncomment the chosen example in usb_config.h (will configure usb and class config files for the chosen example).
+3. Select your target microcontroller from the configurations dropdown list.
-3. Add bootloader settings to project (optional)(see in main.c file for instructions).
+4. Add bootloader settings to project (optional)(see in main.c file for instructions).

 For more information visit the [Project Page](https://hackaday.io/project/165152-pic16-pic18-usb-stack) on Hackaday.io.